jaydenwindle/lotus-node-explorer/README.md

     `$ yarn start`

-4. Login with your node's host and token
+4. Login to [http://localhost:3000](http://localhost:3000) with your node's host and token

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).